sazonovanton/SirChatalot/README.md

 * Telegram.GeneralRateLimit: The maximum number of messages that can be sent by a user in the `Telegram.RateLimitTime` period.
 Applied to all users.
 Optional.
 * Telegram.TextEngine: The text engine to use.
 Optional, default is `OpenAI`.
 Other options are `YandexGPT` and `Claude`.
 * Telegram.SpeechEngine: The speech engine to use.
 Optional, default is `OpenAI`.
+* Telegram.ReplyToMessage: If set to `True`, bot will directly reply to the user's message.
+Optional, default is `False`.

+Logging:
 * Logging.LogLevel: The logging level.
 Optional, default is `WARNING`.
 * Logging.LogChats: If set to `True`, bot will log all chats.
 Optional, default is `False`.